Hiome/Door/README.md

 arduino-cli core install arduino:avr
 ```

-Then run `./compile.sh` from this directory.
+Then run `./verify.sh` from this directory to make sure it all worked.

+When you're ready to generate hex files, run `./compile.sh`.
 Make sure `OUTPUT_DIR` is set correctly in script.